ComfortablyCoding/directus-operation-slugify/README.md

 ## Output

-An onject containing the slugified input.
+An object containing the slugified input.

 ```json
 { "slug": "[slug]" }